 Despite testing a diverse set of European sites, throughout the test sessions the European participants repeatedly ran into difficulties with the layout, content types, or features.
 Indeed, during testing the participants encountered 1,000+ medium-to-severe usability issues — which largely could be mapped to existing published guidelines.

-In fact, none of our 550+ guidelines was contradicted by the experiences of European test participants, nor did they have to contend with any issues not seen previously over our 12 years of testing.
+In fact, none of our 550+ guidelines was contradicted by the experiences of European test participants, nor did they have to contend with any issues not seen previously over our 12 years of usability testing.

 Some local differences were observed, such as the larger range of third-party payment and delivery options in Germany and the Nordic countries.
 These included payment by invoice and by bank transfer in Germany.
 Yet, despite these additional third-party payment options being present, participants didn’t experience any substantially different issues from what we’ve observed in our other large-scale B2C testing.